adebiyial/orangeman-2023-1/pages/blog/js-sort-number-array.md

 // e.g.: [109, 136, 156, 188, 19, 190, 2, 34, 55, 90]
 ```

-{% callout title="Hey you!" type="caution"%}
+{% callout title="As you can see..." type="info"%}

-As you can see, there&apos;s a slight problem and sorting didn&apos;t quite work out as you might have expected.
+...there&apos;s a slight problem and sorting didn&apos;t quite work out as you might have expected.
 Read on to learn why and how to fix it.

 {% /callout %}

 By default the `sort()` method sorts the array: